410-3 THE INTERVIEW

 Example:

-Mary applies for APA on May 27.
+Hope applies for APAAdult Public Assistance on May 27.
 At the interview on June 5, she reports that her spouse moved in on May 30.
-The spouse is considered part of Mary’s household for May.
-If her spouse had moved in on June 3, he would be included in Mary’s household beginning June 1.
+The spouse is considered part of Hope’s household for May.
+If her spouse had moved in on June 3, he would be included in Hope’s household beginning June 1.

 Example:

-Angela applies for APA on April 1.
+Brie applies for APAAdult Public Assistance on April 1.
 Her application lists herself and her spouse as household members.
 On April 10, she reports that her spouse left the home that day due to incarceration.
 Her spouse is considered to be a household member for April.
 He is not considered to be a household member for May, the month after he moved out.

 Previous Section